microsoft/language-server-protocol/versions/protocol-1-x.md

 interface InitializeError {
 	/**
 	 * Indicates whether the client should retry to send the
-	 * initilize request after showing the message provided
+	 * initialize request after showing the message provided
 	 * in the ResponseError.
 	 */
 	retry: boolean;